sigstore/docs/content/en/cosign/openid_signing.md

 ![Identity Sign-in](/cosign_identity_login.png)
 3. Go back to your terminal or other application.
 Redirection back to Cosign is seamless.

-Currently Sigstore supports Microsoft, Google, and GitHub.
-As an alternative you can also use the environment variable `SIGSTORE_ID_TOKEN` to identify yourself.
+Currently, Sigstore supports Microsoft, Google, and GitHub.
+As an alternative, you can also use the environment variable `SIGSTORE_ID_TOKEN` to identify yourself.
 Cosign also has support for detecting some of these automated environments and producing an identity token.
 Currently this supports Google and GitHub, in addition to other environments.
 See [Cosign's providers](https://github.com/sigstore/cosign/tree/main/pkg/providers) for a complete list.

 ### On Google Cloud Platform